 Only years later did it become apparent that Scholes should have been the first name on the team sheet in centre-midfield.

 England were tormented for years due to their lack of quality left-wingers and the Man United legend was the unfortunate sacrificial lamb.

 In the days of 4-4-2 England’s two world-class centre-mids failed to live up to their billing.

-In hindsight a different formation may have provided the solution but it would have been bold of Sven-Goran Eriksson to ditch the tactical approach that saw finish top of their qualifying group undefeated.
+In hindsight, a different formation may have provided the solution but it would have been bold of Sven-Goran Eriksson to ditch the tactical approach that saw his side finish top of their qualifying group undefeated.